citadel-tech/coinswap/README.md

 If you find any problem setting up and running the apps, feel free to open an Issue.

 ### Apps overview
 The apps can be used to run both the swap maker server and the taker client.
 The maker server is suitable to run inside a full node, or *always online* system.
-Although shutting down the server, and using it intermittently will also work.
+Although shutting down the server and using it intermittently will also work.

   `makerd`: The backend server daemon.
-This requires continuous uptime and connection to live bitcoin core RPC.
+This requires continuous uptime and connection to live Bitcoin Core RPC.
 App demo [here](./docs/app%20demos/makerd.md)

-  `maker-cli`: The RPC controler of the server deamon.
-This can be used to manage the server, access internal wallet, see swap statistics, etc. App demo [here](./docs/app%20demos/maker-cli.md)
+  `maker-cli`: The RPC controller of the server daemon.
+This can be used to manage the server, access the internal wallet, see swap statistics, etc. App demo [here](./docs/app%20demos/maker-cli.md)

   `taker`: The swap client app.
-This acts as a regular bitcoin wallet with swap capability.
+This acts as a regular Bitcoin wallet with swap capability.
 App demo [here](./docs/app%20demos/taker.md)

 ### ❗ Important

 Once the `makerd` server setup is complete, always stop the server with `maker-cli stop`.
-Avoid using `ctr+c` to ensure wallet data integrity.
+Avoid using `ctrl+c` to ensure wallet data integrity.

-# [Dev Mode] Checkout the tests
+# [Dev Mode] Check out the tests

-Extensive functional testing to simulate various edge cases of the protocol, is covered.
-The [functional tests](./tests/) spawns a toy marketplace in Bitcoin regetst and plays out various protocol situation.
+Extensive functional testing to simulate various edge cases of the protocol is covered.
+The [functional tests](./tests/) spawn a toy marketplace in Bitcoin regtest and play out various protocol situations.
 Functional test logs are a good way to look at simulations of various edge cases in the protocol, and how the taker and makers recover from failed swaps.

 Each test in the [tests](./tests/) folder covers a different edge-case situation and demonstrates how the taker and makers recover from various types of swap failures.